pablobiedma/Bumble-Auto-Swipe-2020/README.md

 # Auto-Swipe-2020

-javascript simple script for saving time and swiping RIGHT all the time on TINDER or BUMBLE
+Javascript simple script for saving time and swiping RIGHT all the time on TINDER or BUMBLE

-If you want this to work:
+##If you want this to work:

-#Go to the script.js file and copy it
+##Go to the script.js file and copy it

-#Go to Tinder.com or Bumble.com
+##Go to Tinder.com or Bumble.com

-#Right click->inspect->console
+##Right click->inspect->console

-#Paste the script.js file and hit enter, in the console
+##Paste the script.js file and hit enter, in the console

-#Enjoy your date and stay safe
+##Enjoy your date and stay safe

-shortcut:
+##shortcut:

 var numba = 1;
 var doshit = function(){